aivanova5/design/docs/operators.md

-The purpose of the monitor application is to provide the TESS system technical support staff the ability to monitor the status and repair the TESS system during operations.
+The purpose of the operators application is to provide the TESS system technical support staff the ability to monitor the status and repair the TESS system during operations.

 # User Page Flow